jnwatson/py-lmdb/docs/index.rst

     Named databases are implemented by *storing a special descriptor in the main database*.
 All databases in an environment *share the same file*.
-    Because the descriptor is present in the main database, attempts to create a named database will fail if this key matching the database's name already exists.
+    Because the descriptor is present in the main database, attempts to create a named database will fail if a key matching the database's name already exists.
 Furthermore *the key is visible to lookups and enumerations*.
-If your main database keyspace conflicts with the names you use for named databases, then you should move the contents of your main database to another named database.
+If your main database keyspace conflicts with the names you use for named databases, then move the contents of your main database to another named database.

     ::